 IG client sentiment* and short interest for Tesla shares

-*The percentage of IG client accounts with positions in this market that are currently long or short.
+- *The percentage of IG client accounts with positions in this market that are currently long or short.
 Calculated to the nearest 1%, as of the start of the week for the outer circle.
-Inner circle is from the previous Q3 earnings preview posted on Monday, October 18, 2021.
+Inner circle is from the start of the previous week.